 Anxiety, Mood, Eating, and Related Disorders

 The mission of this research area is to advance the understanding of and treatments for anxiety, mood, eating, and related disorders, including obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), neuroinflammatory disorders, and somatic disorders.
 The area includes over 40 faculty researchers, who are grouped administratively into four programs and two centers.
 Their research is funded by federal and state government, foundations, philanthropy, and industry.
-Major accomplishments over the years include: establishing panic disorder and social anxiety disorder as distinct treatable entities, establishing the efficacy of medications, cognitive-behavioral therapies and their combinations for a range of disorders (depression, anorexia nervosa, bulimia nervosa, hypochondriasis, panic disorder, OCD, PTSD, social anxiety disorder), developing a groundbreaking inpatient eating disorders research unit, and elucidating the cognitive and psychiatric manifestations of Lyme disease.
-This area also provides research training opportunities; these are supported by three NIMH T32 programs:
+Major accomplishments over the years include: establishing panic disorder and social anxiety disorder as distinct treatable entities; establishing the efficacy of medications, cognitive-behavioral therapies and their combinations for a range of disorders (depression, anorexia nervosa, bulimia nervosa, hypochondriasis, panic disorder, OCD, PTSD, social anxiety disorder); developing a groundbreaking inpatient eating disorders research unit; and elucidating the cognitive and psychiatric manifestations of Lyme disease.
+This area also provides research training opportunities, which are supported by three NIMH T32 programs:

 Current sponsored research includes studies that focus on:

-- Mechanisms of Disease: Multiple studies in collaboration with neuroimagers and basic and cognitive neuroscientists to elucidate the brain mechanisms of and to identify biomarkers formood andanxiety disorders, OCD, PTSD, anorexia nervosaand other eating disorders, and chronic pain, inflammatory disorders and post-infection syndromes.
+- Mechanisms of Disease: Multiple studies in collaboration with neuroimagers and basic and cognitive neuroscientists to elucidate the brain mechanisms of and to identify biomarkers for mood and anxiety disorders, OCD, PTSD, anorexia nervosa and other eating disorders, chronic pain, inflammatory disorders, and post-infection syndromes.

-- Experimental Therapeutics: Multiple clinical trials testing novel treatments and their mechanisms, including trials of cannabinoids and glutamatergic agents in OCD, attention training for social anxiety, habit reversal for anorexianervosa, interpersonal psychotherapy for PTSD, and investigational medicationsincluding psilocybin,chronotherapy, andbehavioral treatments for depression and chronic pain; andneuromodulation for a range of disorders.
+- Experimental Therapeutics: Multiple clinical trials testing novel treatments and their mechanisms, including trials of cannabinoids and glutamatergic agents in OCD, attention training for social anxiety, habit reversal for anorexia nervosa, interpersonal psychotherapy for PTSD, investigational medications including psilocybin, chronotherapy, behavioral treatments for depression and chronic pain, and neuromodulation for a range of disorders.